 Upon completion of the dual-degree program, students earn graduate degrees in information technology from both Carnegie Mellon University and University of Hyogo.
 Students earn the Master of Science in Information Technology-Information Security (Kobe MSIT-IS) from the Information Networking Institute, Carnegie Mellon University and the Master of Applied Informatics from the Graduate School of Applied Informatics, University of Hyogo.

-An option may be available to students who wish to pursue the Kobe MSIT-IS degree from Carnegie Mellon University only.
-Single-degree applicants will be considered only in the event that the dual-degree program is not fully enrolled.
+An option is available to students who wish to pursue the Kobe MSIT-IS degree from Carnegie Mellon University only.
 The single-degree program from Carnegie Mellon University may be completed in 16 months.

 Students are enrolled in the program partly in Japan and partly in the United States.
-Students in the dual-degree program need to have proficient language skills in English.
+Students need to have proficient language skills in English.

 Due to the language and cultural challenges of this program, the admission process has phases.
 Initially, the admissions committee will review the student's application materials in January to determine candidacy for the dual-degree program.
 Next, the students will undergo a second review in the summer to determine admission into the Carnegie Mellon program.
 However, a student who is fully qualified for admission to Carnegie Mellon during the first review may forego the second review.